lunarc/lunarc_docs/docs/manual/manual_rules.md

 # Batch System Rules

-!!! quote
+!!! info

-    *The rules applied by the scheduler for the batch queues.*
+    These rules are applied by the scheduler for the batch queues.

 A scheduler is used to start jobs, organise the order in the batch queue and put jobs aside that are not eligible to run or to queue at the moment; i.e., manage active, idle and blocked jobs, which are displayed by the **showq** command.